BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/stage-1.md

 #### Guidance
-# Help users to: Make sense of search results
+# Help users to: Check if portal is relevant

 At the FIND stages users are presented only with a brief description of the dataset.
 And it usually is displayed in a list with many other datasets.
 That's why this information should be brief, easy to scan and human readable.
 Having a relating image that is relevant to the dataset can also help users evaluate the dataset at a glance.